Boy Is a Bottom

 "Boy Is a Bottom" is a song by American singer and drag queen Willam Belli, featuring Detox and Vicky Vox (DWV).
 The song was released to coincide with the fifth season premiere of RuPaul's Drag Race.
 The original music video went viral.
-As of June 2021, the clip has been viewed over 25 million times since uploaded to YouTube on 28 January 2013.
+As of March 2024, the clip has been viewed over 27 million times since uploaded to YouTube on 28 January 2013.

 On January 13, 2015, Willam released a Spanish version of the song, called "Es Una Pasiva".

 Background and composition

 The song is a parody of "Girl on Fire" by Alicia Keys and also features an altered version of the "breakdown" from "My Lovin' (You're Never Gonna Get It)" by En Vogue.
-"Bottom" is also a term referring to a male who prefers to be on the receiving end of gay anal sex, the opposite of a "top".
+"Bottom" (or passive) is a term referring to a male who prefers to be on the receiving end of gay anal sex, the opposite of a "top" (or active); one who has no particular preference may be considered "versatile", or a "vers".
+The terms pasivo and activo are commonly used in Spanish.
 Willam had previously collaborated with Detox and Vicky Vox on "Chow Down", a parody of "Hold On" by Wilson Phillips.
 The song was written by Willam Belli, Detox, and Vicky Vox and was produced by Markaholic.

 The Spanish version of the song, "Es Una Pasiva", includes interpolations of "La Bamba" by Ritchie Valens, "La Isla Bonita" by Madonna, "Macarena" by Los Del Rio and "Bidi Bidi Bom Bom" by Selena.